-Your yacht may feature an optional autopilot system which can be activated from either helm.
-The autopilot will aid you in maintaining the chosen heading of your yacht automatically.
+Your yacht may feature an optional autopilot system which will aid you in maintaining the chosen heading of your yacht automatically.
+The autopilot can be activated from either helm.

-1 WARNING!
+!
+WARNING!

 Never leave the helm while the autopilot system is on!
 Someone should always stay at the helm as a lookout in case a dangerous situation suddenly develops.